openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 * (RP misidentification by user at authorization server) User misunderstands who the RP is due to a confusing representation of the RP at the authorization server's authorization page.
 * (Mismatch between user’s understanding or what RP is displaying to a user and the actual authorization request).
-To enhance the trust of the ecosystem, best practice is for the authorization server to make clear what is included in the authorisation request (for example, what data will be released to the RP).
+To enhance the trust of the ecosystem, best practice is for the authorization server to make clear what is included in the authorization request (for example, what data will be released to the RP).
 * (Attacker observing personal data in authorization request) Authorization request might contain personal data.
 This can be observed by an attacker.
 * (Attacker observing personal data in authorization endpoint response) In some frameworks, even state is deemed personal data.